-The Office of the Dean of Student Life and the Case Management staff is committed to supporting undergraduate students throughout their time at Johns Hopkins.
+The Office of the Dean of Student Life and the Student Outreach and Support (formerly Case Management) office staff is committed to supporting undergraduate students throughout their time at Johns Hopkins.
 Occasionally, students may experience a disruption in their academic journey due to physical or mental health difficulties that are significantly impacting their ability to participate in academics and complete a semester.
 This typically means that the condition is impacting a student for a period of time longer than a week.
 In this case, a student may file for a Medical Leave of Absence, or MLoA.
 A MLoA is a temporary break from enrollment to allow students to devote their attention to medical treatment when their need for care prevents them from being able to be a successful student.

 We have several staff members, who together form a CARE team, to support each student during their time here at Johns Hopkins.
 Each undergraduate student taking a MLoA is assigned a Case Manager to assist in their MLoA process.
 Our goal is to help students manage physical and mental health concerns, personal and family emergencies, financial issues, and other obstacles that may arise during their college experience.

 For more information, please view the PDF Document: Medical Leave of Absence handbook, review the information below, or view answers to some of the most frequently asked questions, or contact a Case Manager.